Thames Area assets

 This is our latest update.
 To learn more about the closure of Marsh Head Horsebridge Visit this section

-The weir walkway at Abingdon will remain open after 30 September 2025 until river flows increase.
+The weir walkway at Abingdon was re-opened on 30 September 2025.

-We appreciate all our customers' patience while we progress this important work and are grateful to everyone for continuing to use the footpath diversion when the weir walkway is temporarily closed.
+We appreciate our customers' patience while we progress this important work and remain grateful to everyone for continuing to use the footpath diversions when the weir walkway is temporarily closed.

 To learn more visit this section